Bobby Rainey: Professional career

-Baltimore Ravens (first stint)
+Baltimore Ravens

 Rainey signed with the Baltimore Ravens as an undrafted free agent.
-On September 10, 2012, he was released.
-On September 12, 2012, he was re-signed to the practice squad and became practice squad captain.
-On October 16, 2012, he was promoted to the active roster after the team placed Lardarius Webb on injured reserve.
-Rainey never made it on the active gameday roster during the 2012 season.
-On November 13, 2012, he was placed on injured reserve due to a knee injury.
+On September 10, 2012, he was released by the Ravens.
+On September 12, he was re-signed to the practice squad and became practice squad captain.
+On October 16, Rainey was promoted to the active roster after the team placed Lardarius Webb on injured reserve.
+Rainey never made it on the active game-day roster during the 2012 season.
+On November 13, he was placed on injured reserve due to a knee injury.
 Rainey earned a Super Bowl ring when the Ravens defeated the San Francisco 49ers in Super Bowl XLVII.

-On August 31, 2013, he was released by the Ravens.
+On August 31, 2013, Rainey was released by the Ravens as a part of the team's final roster cuts.

 Cleveland Browns

-On September 1, 2013, he was picked up by the Cleveland Browns after clearing waivers.
-He was released after week 7 of the 2013 season.
+On September 1, 2013, Rainey was picked up by the Cleveland Browns after clearing waivers.
+He was released by Cleveland after Week 7 of the 2013 season.

 Tampa Bay Buccaneers

 2013 season

-In October 2013, he was acquired off waivers by the Tampa Bay Buccaneers.
-He scored his first career regular season touchdown on November 11, 2013.
-It was the eventual game-winning TD in the Buccaneers 22-19 win over the Miami Dolphins, serving as Tampa Bay's first win of the 2013 season.

-On November 17, 2013, Rainey had 3 touchdowns (2 rushing and 1 receiving) and 163 rushing yards in the Buccaneers' win over the Atlanta Falcons.
-Due to injuries to Doug Martin and Mike James he would finish his debut Buccaneer season as the team's leading rusher with 137 attempts for 523 yards and 5 touchdowns.
-He also had 11 catches for 27 yards and 1 receiving touchdown.
+On October 21, 2013, he was acquired off waivers by the Tampa Bay Buccaneers.
+He scored his first career regular season touchdown on November 11.
+It was the eventual game-winning touchdown in the Buccaneers' 22-19 win over the Miami Dolphins, serving as Tampa Bay's first win of the 2013 season.
+On November 17, Rainey had three touchdowns (two rushing and one receiving) and 163 rushing yards in the Buccaneers' win over the Atlanta Falcons.
+Due to injuries to Doug Martin and Mike James, he would finish his debut Buccaneer season as the team's leading rusher with 137 attempts for 523 yards and five touchdowns.
+He also had 11 catches for 27 yards and one receiving touchdown.